rysonw/Ryson_Requests/README.md

 * [X] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
 * [X] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [X] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
+* [X] Playback speeds up on each turn
 * [X] Computer picks a different pattern each time the game is played
-* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
+* [X] Player only loses after 3 mistakes (instead of on the first mistake)
 * [X] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+* [X] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* [X] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

-- [X] Difficulties were added that change the pattern length required to win (5)(7)(9)
+- [X] Difficulties were added that change the pattern length required to win (7)(9)(11)(20)
-- [X] Extra Buttons are only added on hard difficulty only
+- [X] Extra Buttons are only added on hard and insane difficulty only
+- [X] Hearts are used to represent lives on timed mode, lives are taken when a mistake is made
+- [X] Created an endless and timed mode for better structure
+- [X] Created high score boards for timed and endless mode

 ## Video Walkthrough (GIF)